On the conjugates of Christoffel words: Christoffel words

 Among many equivalent definitions of Christoffel words, we choose one that is useful for our purpose.
 A {\it lower} (resp. {\it upper}) {\it Christoffel word} is the image of $a$ or $b$ under an endomorphism of $A^*$ belonging to the monoid of endomorphisms generated by $G$ and $\widetilde D$ (resp. $\widetilde G$ and $D$).
 A {\it Christoffel word} is a lower or an upper Christoffel word.
 It follows from these definitions that the endomorphisms $G,\tilde D$ (resp. $\tilde G,D$) preserve lower (resp. upper) Christoffel words.

-We call {\it Christoffel class} the conjugation class of some Christoffel word.
+The conjugation class of some Christoffel word is called a {\it Christoffel class}.
 It is known that in each Christoffel class, there is exactly one lower, and one upper, Christoffel word.
 See \cite{L,R} for this and other properties of these words.

 Since the involution $E$ exchanges $a$ and $b$, and conjugates $G$ and $D$ (resp. $\widetilde G$ and $\widetilde D$), it exchanges lower and upper Christoffel words.

 We define two rational numbers associated to a word $w$.
 We call {\it Slope} of $w$ the ratio $|w|_b/|w|$, and {\it slope} of $w$ the ratio $|w|_b/|w|_a$ (it is infinite if $w=b$).
 It follows from the general theory of Christoffel words that for each $s$ in $\mathbb Q_+\cup\infty$ (resp. each $S$ in $[0,1]$), there exists a unique lower (resp. upper) Christoffel word of slope $s$ (resp. of Slope $S$); for $s\neq 0,\infty$ (resp. $S\neq 0,1$), these two Christoffel words are distinct and conjugate.